FAIRDataTeam/compose/readme.md

 If you want to persist the use of specific versions, create a [`.env` file] in the applicable directory with the desired environment variables.
 This file will be picked up automatically when you run `docker compose`.
 See [docker environment variables] for more information.

+## Customization

+If you need to customize one of the existing configurations, it is advisable to create a subdirectory in the `fdp/custom` directory.
+All files in this directory are automatically excluded from version control.
+You can then copy the corresponding `compose.yml` and `compose.override.yml` into that subdirectory and modify them as necessary.

 ## Troubleshooting